Drezgone03/React-zadatak-v2-0/README.md

 # React Technical Assessment

-*Let's build a news app!*
+_Let's build a news app!_

 ## Important

 ### Server

-In your project directory, you have *server.js* that will be used as API for this assessment, this is a dummy app with in memory DB, you should not change this code, this is here just to make your life easier.
+In your project directory, you have _server.js_ that will be used as API for this assessment, this is a dummy app with in memory DB, you should not change this code, this is here just to make your life easier.
 The detailed spec of API endpoints will be at the and of this readme file.

 ### React App

-As you can see, this is ***create-react-app*** starter project, so you do not have to worry about webpack config.
+As you can see, this is **_create-react-app_** starter project, so you do not have to worry about webpack config.
 In this file you have UI mockups, feel free to use some of the popular UI libraries, the goal of this assessment is to get a glimpse of your React skills, so that should be your objective, we do not expect pixel perfect UI but functionality must be there.

 ### Mockups

-*If mockup fail to load, you can always find it in **public/images/mockup.png***
+\*If mockup fail to load, you can always find it in **public/images/mockup.png\***

 ![enter image description here](https://res.cloudinary.com/dgq2ohvtq/image/upload/v1572952977/React_Assessment_2_t8a0zd.png)

 ## Key Features

-* User Login
+- User Login
-* List and Search News
+- List and Search News
-* Open Single News
+- Open Single News
-* Like / unlike News
+- Like / unlike News
-* Comment News
+- Comment News

-***
+---

 ### Login

 The login button is disabled if form data is invalid.

 For a user to be able to send a login request the credentials must be properly filled.
 So the email must be a valid email address and the password must be at least 3 characters long.
 If some of these conditions fail a validation error should be displayed below the invalid field.

 After the validation is passed the login button is enabled, and the client can now send a request to the server.

-If the request is not valid, the server will return a *Bad Request Error*, with a message.
+If the request is not valid, the server will return a _Bad Request Error_, with a message.
 The message should be shown in a dismissable popup.

 If the request is valid, the server will return a jwt token that contains user data.
 Tokens secret is in .env file.

 Once the user is logged in, the Header component changes the initial **login** button is now replaced with **user email** and a **logout** button.

 Once the user is logged in, he can't access the login page until Logout

 #### Nice To Have:

-* Loading Spinner while the request is being processed
+- Loading Spinner while the request is being processed
-* Validation is done on blur
+- Validation is done on blur
-* If the field is already invalid, validation is done on change.
+- If the field is already invalid, validation is done on change.
-* Once the user is logged in, he can't access the login page until logout.
+- Once the user is logged in, he can't access the login page until logout.

-***
+---

 ### List and Search News

 #### List

 On the main page, we have a list of news cards that display some basic news data as a news source, title, image and trending status.

 Is some news trending is indicated with `trending: boolean` property inside news object

 #### Search

 As you can see there is no search button, so the search should be done on the change of the search input field.

 We don't want to bombard our server with unnecessary requests and therefore you should implement some debouncing mechanism